Core Programs and Initiatives

 Youth Athletic Program

 We collaborate with PACE (Police Athletics for Community Engagement) to fund free athletics for at-risk youth in North and South Omaha.
-Police officers volunteer as coaches and mentors in soccer, baseball, and volleyball for kids from poverty-stricken areas to encourage them to become productive citizens by keeping them off the streets, out of gangs, and drug-free.
+Police officers volunteer as coaches and mentors in soccer, baseball, and flag football for kids from poverty-stricken areas to encourage them to become productive citizens by keeping them off the streets, out of gangs, and drug-free.

-Carbon Monoxide and Smoke Detectors Program
+Carbon Monoxide & Smoke Detectors

 We partner with the Omaha Fire Department to provide and install free, tamper-proof, and long-lasting combination alarms in every home in under-served areas.
 We want Omaha to be the first city in the country to have all the homes in low-income areas protected with this critically important device that saves lives and keeps people safe in their homes.